paigeweber13/language-quickstart/README.md

 - it's simple enough to be quickly implemented but complex enough to require good control flow

-## Getting the json:
-- requires the ability to make http requests, a very common practice in today's world.
-This is also notoriously difficult in languages like C.
-- I/O (to and from both the internet and disk) is very important
-- will likely require an external package, providing an opportunity to learn about the package ecosystem

 ## Parallel mergesort:
 - requires parallelism